jekae/pdsnd_github/README.md

 ### Description

-* different analysis of bikeshare data from 3 US cities
+* Various analyzes of bikeshare data from 3 US cities (Chicago, Washington D.C., New York City)

 ### Files used